fortmarek/SwipeViewController/README.md

 class ViewController: SwipeViewController {}
 ```

+All the other setup and customization function have to be in viewDidLoad()

 ### Page Array
 You first need to set the array of view controllers that you want to display, in order to do that you need to use this function:
 ```swift